10 Best Data Center Infrastructure Management Software Shortlist

 Cons:

-- May not be suitable for smaller businesses due to potential high costs
+- May not be suitable for small businesses that don’t require extensive power monitoring features

 Atlassian Data Center is a platform designed to facilitate large-scale collaboration across various IT systems and departments within an organization.
 Tailored to improve collaboration in large enterprises, it offers robust connectivity, workflow optimization, and network management, explaining why it's considered best for large-scale collaboration.